NyxxxysWX/My-Dotfiles-I-dont-own-all-assets-/README.md

 When you go to use the chezmoi tool, follow the setup for 'wasabi'

 ***ENSURE YOU DOWNLOAD THE PIXEL CODE AND PIXEL CRAFT FONT FAMILY FROM JET BRAINS FONTS***

+If you guys want to share this to other platforms or use it in a collection of some sort please email me at masonnohl@gmail.com I will likley say yes.